Welcome to today's edition of the Rush 24-7 Podcast.

 Hi, welcome back to the Excellence in Broadcasting Network and the Rush Limbaugh program.

-Uh in this speech that he gave to the Economic Club of Florida luncheon speech yesterday.
+I want you to hear some of the quotes from Senator Nelson in this speech that he gave to the Economic Club of Florida luncheon speech yesterday.

-As he said the administration did in the interest of economic recovery before the September 11th terrorist attacks.
+He said the President Shoots is influenced to jawbone the oil industry into freezing gas prices, as he said the administration did in the interest of economic recovery before the September 11th terrorist attacks.

-But Nelson said long-term solutions to the fuel problem lie in making the auto industry produce more hybrid cars that run on gasoline and electricity and a wider use of alcohol mixed fuels.
+But Nelson said long-term solutions to the fuel problem lie in making the auto industry produce more hybrid cars that run on gasoline and electricity and a wider use of alcohol-mixed fuels.

 Hybrids.